brneto/fabric-mcp-server/README.md

 1. **Startup**: The server clones `https://github.com/danielmiessler/fabric` into the container.
 2. **Prompts**: It scans folders like `extract_wisdom`, `summarize`, etc. in `patterns/`.
-3. **Resources**: It scans the `resources/markdown/researches/` folder for markdown files and exposes them as MCP resources with custom URIs.
+3. **Resources**: It scans the `resources/markdown/researches/` and `resources/pdf/researches/` folders for research documents and exposes them as MCP resources with custom URIs.
-4. **Subscriptions**: Clients can subscribe to resource changes.
-The server monitors the resources folder and sends notifications when files are modified.
+4. **Subscriptions**: Clients can subscribe to markdown resource changes.
+The server monitors the markdown resources folder and sends notifications when files are modified (PDF subscriptions are not supported).
 5. **Execution**:
    - When you select a prompt (e.g., `extract_wisdom`), it reads the `system.md` file.
    - If you provide a `strategy` (e.g., `cot`), it fetches the strategy JSON, extracts the prompt content, and **prepends** it to the system message.